justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

         ((app? exp)       (reduce union (map search exp) '())) (else             (error "unknown expression: " exp))))

-The [Nanopass Framework](https://github.com/nanopass/nanopass-framework-scheme) was created to make it easier to write this type of code.
-Unfortunately Nanopass is written in R<sup>6</sup>RS and could not be used for this project.
+The [Nanopass Framework](https://github.com/nanopass/nanopass-framework-scheme) was created to make it easier to write a compiler using this type of pattern.
+Unfortunately Nanopass itself is written in R<sup>6</sup>RS and could not be used for this project.

 ### Macro Expansion